comprobo25/comprobo25.github.io/in-class/day15.md

 ## Camera Calibration Resources

-If you are running your computer vision project in Gazebo, you should not really need to do camera calibration as Gazebo does not inject distortion into the image.
+If you are running your computer vision project on the simulator, you should not need to do camera calibration; as Gazebo does not inject distortion into the image.
 However if you for some reason wanted to do this, here are a few resources:

 * <a-no-proxy href="http://gazebosim.org/tutorials?tut=camera_distortion&cat=sensors"> Gazebo article on creating distortion </a-no-proxy>
 * A <a-no-proxy href="https://github.com/oKermorgant/calibration_gazebo"> github repo </a-no-proxy> for camera calibration in Gazebo (note that we haven't had a chance to try this yet.
-No guarantees!)
+No guarantees.)

-If you want to work with real Neatos in the future, or want to calibrate a different camera (e.g. your webcam) here is the <a-no-proxy href="http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration"> ROS documentation on camera calibration. </a-no-proxy>
+If you want to work with real Neatos in the future, or want to calibrate a different camera (e.g. your webcam) here is the <a-no-proxy href="http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration"> ROS documentation on camera calibration. </a-no-proxy> Note that you'll need a checkerboard.